minje-park/hugo-academic/content/authors/admin/_index.md

 highlight_name: true

 ---
-I am a Postdoctoral Researcher in the Decision, Risk, and Operations Division at Columbia Business School, working with Professor [**Carri Chan**](http://www.columbia.edu/~cc3179/).

-My research investigates how organizations can be more resilient when facing supply chain disruptions, with a particular focus on healthcare supply chains.
+I am an Assistant Professor at the University of Hong Kong (HKU) Business School.
+My research investigates how organizations can be more resilient when facing disruptions in their environment, with a particular focus on the healthcare industry.
-Recently, I am also interested in studying the implications of demographic disruptions, such as the aging population, and technological disruptions, like AI disease prediction.

-I earned a PhD from Questrom School of Business, Boston University, advised by Professor [**Anita Carson**](https://www.bu.edu/questrom/profile/anita-carson/).
-My [dissertation](https://www.proquest.com/docview/2709946391?pq-origsite=gscholar&fromopenview=true) studies pharmaceutical supply chain disruptions and their impact on buyers’ behaviors, medication errors, and manufacturers' market share.
+Before joining HKU, I was a postdoctoral researcher at Columbia Business School, working with [**Carri Chan**](http://www.columbia.edu/~cc3179/), and I earned a PhD from Questrom School of Business, Boston University, advised by [**Anita Carson**](https://www.bu.edu/questrom/profiles/anita-carson/).

-**I am on the 2023-2024 job market.**

-### INFORMS TALKS
-* **TE22 (October 17, 4:00-5:15 PM, CC-North 129A)**: Time to Recover Market Share (Job Market Paper)
-* **TA25 (October 17, 8:00-9:15 AM, CC-North 131A)**: The Effects of Senior Living Communities on Healthcare Utilization and Outcomes